-So long as the 2023 Bonds and 2024 Series 1 Bonds are in book-entry form, a notice of the redemption of any 2023 Bonds and 2024 Series 1 Bonds shall be sent to the securities depository not less than 30 days or more than 60 days prior to the date of redemption.
+So long as the 2023 Bonds are in book-entry form, a notice of the redemption of any 2023 Bonds shall be sent to the securities depository not less than 30 days or more than 60 days prior to the date of redemption.

-Interest on any 2023 Bond or 2024 Series 1 Bond so called for prior redemption shall cease to accrue on the redemption date provided payment thereof has been duly made or provided for.
+Interest on any 2023 Bond so called for prior redemption shall cease to accrue on the redemption date provided payment thereof has been duly made or provided for.